 An invasive insect, the emerald ash borer has been identified in several counties in Pennsylvania and is known to be transported in lumber and firewood.

 To prevent the spread of the emerald ash borer, please do not move firewood to, or from, other areas.

 Women in the Wilds Weekend

-This event is offered each summer as a female-focused weekend filled with opportunities to learn new outdoor skills.
+This event is offered each summer and winter as a female-focused weekend filled with opportunities to learn new outdoor skills.